 |Difficulty||The difficulty level of the CFP exams is moderate as indicated from a historical pass rate of more than 60%.
 The overall pass rate for the exams conducted in 2019 was 62%, while that for the first-timers was 66%.||The difficulty level of the exams is quite high as reflected from very low pass rates.
 The pass rates for the Professional program exams conducted during June 2019 were in the range of 8% to 17%.|

 |Exam Date||The upcoming exams for the year 2021 will take place during March 09-16, July 06-13, and November 02-09.||The upcoming exams for the year 2021 will begin on June 01.|

 Why Pursue CFP?

 CFP is a highly coveted designation which adds to the credibility of financial planners in the eyes of their prospective employers and their clients.
-It is a globally acknowledged credential which helps financial planners to enhance their knowledge and skills sets to be able to better serve any individual by acquiring an in-depth understanding of personal financial planning needs.
+It is a globally acknowledged credential that helps financial planners to enhance their knowledge and skillsets to be able to better serve any individual by acquiring an in-depth understanding of personal financial planning needs.